saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 The _Source Port_ and _Destination Port_ fields are used to establish multiple connections from and to hosts.
 Namely, the Berkeley sockets are the prevalent interface for applications to bind to the TCP networking stack.
 Through ports, the networking stack knows where to direct the traffic to.
 As the fields are 16 bits in size, the port values range from 0 to 65535.

-Since every bytes in the stream is numbered, the _Sequence Number_ represents the
+Since every byte in the stream is numbered, the _Sequence Number_ represents the TCP segment's window index.
+When handshaking, this contains the _Initial Sequence Number_ (ISN).

-The _Acknowledgment number_ contains the window's index of the next byte the sender expects to receive.
+The _Acknowledgment Number_ contains the window's index of the next byte the sender expects to receive.
+After the handshake, the ACK field must always be populated.

 The _Header Length_ (HL) field presents the length of the header in 32-bit words.